 Two weeks following the camp Milana injures her left knee and withdraws from training for 10 months, skipping 2018 season, and withdrawing from Hopes Elite Training.

 Due to the injury Milana had to turn down invitations to join July and October Developmental Camps.

 My name is Molly, but my nickname is Smalls.
 I started gymnastics when I was 8 years old.
-I am now 13, and I am competing Level 9/training Level 10.
+I am now 14, and I am competing Level 10.
 I train at Wallers GymJam Academy in Santa Clarita, CA with amazing coaches, who always support me and who encourage me and push me to do my best every day.
 Floor is my favorite event, but I do my highest skills on beam.